 In 2015, Google rolled out its mobile-friendly update, dubbed ‘Mobilegeddon’.
 It took a clear stance on mobile Search Engine Optimization practices, and talked about a change to the search engine algorithms which as a ranking signal now impacts on a website’s mobile presence.

-To put across simply, a website needs to be usable on a Smartphone.
+To put it simply, a website needs to be usable on a Smartphone.
 This includes elements, for instance, readable text without having the requirement of zoom, sufficient space for tap targets, as well as no horizontal scrolling.

 More than 60 percent of searches nowadays come from a mobile device.
 For the purpose of ensuring that your site offers a user experience customized to smaller screen devices with no separate app creation, you should consider implementing a RWD for mobile.

 With the recent Google algorithm update, a RWD is mobile-friendly and it increases visibility on search engines for a website.
-A website with a successful mobile experience will show up on search results at better position.
+A website with a successful mobile experience will show up on search results at a better position.

-For RWD pages, a single Googlebot user agent requires to crawl your page just once, instead of crawling several times with multiple Googlebot user agents for retrieving all versions of the content.
+For RWD pages, a single Googlebot user agent requires crawling your page just once, instead of crawling several times with multiple Googlebot user agents for retrieving all versions of the content.
 This enhancement in crawling efficiency can in a roundabout way help Google index more of your website’s content and keep it aptly fresh.